jakepalandri/ROSHome/Lit Review Notes.md

             - Later is what I acutally achieved in Thesis A
     - Some of this info is on timeline slide (Canva)

-## Timeline for Thesis B and C
+## Timeline for Thesis B and C (1 page)
 - In terms of weeks is enough detail
     - This will highly likely change over time
 - Justification of time allocation for each component

-## Required training and upskilling identified
+## Required training and upskilling identified (2 pages)
 - What will I have to learn for the ENTIRE project
     - ROS
     - Yolo
     - AI and Machine Learning
     - etc

-# Project Dependent Preparations
+# Project Dependent Preparations (1-2 pages)

 ## Can the student achieve the aims in the timeline for Thesis B and Thesis C?
 What progress has been made already?
+(1 Page)
 - Progress
 - Roadblocks
 - Tech Stack